Make a correlation heatmap from input matrices. Uses a diverging colour scale centered around 0.

 Logical specifying if the cells should be labelled with the correlation values.
 Alternatively, a matrix or data frame with the same shape and dimnames as

-, the cell label colours will scale with the correlation values andcell_label_col
+xcontaining values to write in the cells.
+If mode istext, the cell label colours will scale with the correlation values andcell_label_colis ignored.- cell_label_p

 Logical indicating if, when